Wheels and Props

 The Trix Twin 00 scale "Diesel Flier"

 The world's largest steam locomotive is generally recognised as being the American "Big Boy" 4-8-8-4 articulated mixed traffic locomotive.
 Twenty five of these monsters were built for the Union Pacific Railway between 1941 and 1944 to haul coal, freight and passenger trains through the mountainous regions of Wyoming and Utah over the Wasatch range of mountains.
-There are eight preserved examples still in existence but none are able to be steamed.
+There are eight preserved examples still in existence but only one is able to be steamed.
 With a combined weight (engine and tender) of 155 tons and over 132 ft in length (including tender) they were capable of 80 mph.
 And all this on a standard gauge of four foot eight and a half inches!

 Big Boy 4006 preserved at the Transport Museum in St Louis, Missouri